Overview

 Once at the provider’s authorization page, the user is prompted to log in and authorize the app to access the requested scopes.

-6. Provider redirects back
+6. Provider redirects user back to the app

 The provider redirects the user’s browser back to your Shiny app